illumination-k/easy-plot/README.md

 # easy-plot

-The CLI tool to write plot easily
+The CLI tool to plot biological data easily

 ## Installation